gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 If you will be used recommendation to create snapshots for VM with host OS, you won't notice it much.
 Yes, free software must be protected too, as Microsoft showed - https://x.com/gerhart_x/status/1915104209948791211.

-WinDBG - early WInDBG with modern UI, that can be downloaded from Windows Store WinDBG (Classic) - WinDBG, that included in Windows WDK or SDK
+WinDBG - early WInDBG with modern UI, that can be downloaded from Windows Store.
+WinDBG (classic) - WinDBG, that included in Windows WDK or SDK

 LiveCloudKd EXDI debugger can be used for debugging Hyper-V guest OS kernel including securekernel without enabling kernel debugging in Windows bootloader with VBS and HVCI enabled.

 Working with guest Windows Server 2019, 2022, 2025 and Windows 11, including preview builds (on November 2025).

-For debugging you can use Windows Server 2022, 2025 (including Insider Preview and Evaluation Edition) or Windows 11 (including Insider Preview) as host OS.
+For debugging you can use Windows Server 2019, 2022, 2025 (including Insider Preview and Evaluation Edition) or Windows 11 (including Insider Preview) as host OS.
 I still recommend to use Windows Server version, because it more stable for debugging.

-It is good to use VMWare Workstation for it, but you can try use Hyper-V with Windows as guest OS and debugged OS as nested guest OS.
+It is good to use VMWare Workstation for it, but you can try use Hyper-V with Windows Server or client as guest OS and debugged OS as nested guest OS.
-For Windows 11 you need to change Hyper-V scheduler to Classic
+For Windows 11 you need to change Hyper-V scheduler type to "Classic"

 ```
   bcdedit /set hypervisorschedulertype Classic